- Immunisation Status

 Students are encouraged to seek a rural clinical placement in South Australia.
 Application forms for rural placements will be made available on this page in approximately September/October the previous year.
 When the form has been uploaded, you can gain access by clicking on Rural Clinical Placement: Application form for prospective 2nd and 3rd Year students.

 Students undertaking placement at a rural venue may claim some travel expenses.
 For placement purposes, a rural venue is considered to be a venue that is 100km or further from the Adelaide Central Business District (CBD) for students enrolled in the nursing program at the Flinders campus in the Adelaide metropolitan area, and 100km or further from the Renmark campus for students enrolled in the Riverland nursing program.
 The application form, with attached original receipts, can be submitted to the School of Nursing & Midwifery office.
 For access to the form please click on Reimbursement of travel expenses.pdf (PDF 27KB) .

 Students undertaking their final clinical placement in Semester 2 of their third year are able to submit three venue preferences.
 Previous placements will be taken into account when considering applications.The application form will be made available on this page in approximately May each year.
-When the form has been uploaded, you can gain access by accessing Preferences for NURS3104 (DOC 134KB)

 10. Birth attendance log (online submission)

 This online form is used to keep an accurate record of any attendance of a birth at a hospital/venue by a student.